 - Trekker Four Day Tourist Rail Ticket – These are adult tickets which are valid for four consecutive days of travel in the Republic of Ireland from the date of issue of the ticket.
 This costs €110 and can be purchased online or in limited ticket offices.

 - Explorer Tourist Rail Ticket – Both adults and children can use this ticket, an advantage over the Trekker Ticket.
-This ticket offers 5 days unlimited travel over 15 consecutive days on all Iarnród Éireann services in the Republic of Ireland.
+This ticket offers 5 days of unlimited travel over 15 consecutive days on all Iarnród Éireann services in the Republic of Ireland.
 These tickets can ONLY be bought at ticket offices and cost €160 per adult and €80 per child for standard class carriages.
 These tickets cannot be purchased online.

 - Leap Visitor Card – Eligible for both adults and children, the Leap Visitor Card is the best ticket option for getting around Dublin without a car.
 It offers visitors 1, 3 or 7 days unlimited travel on all Iarnród Éireann Dart and Commuter Rail services in the Short Hop Zone, unlimited Dublin Bus services including the Airlink to/from Dublin Airport, Luas services (see below), and Go-Ahead bus services in Dublin.
 This can be bought from the Spar shops, Discover Ireland desks and Information desks in the arrivals halls in Terminals 1 and 2.
 They can also be bought at the Dublin Bus and Discover Ireland offices on O’Connell Street and also Visit Dublin centre in Suffolk Street in the city centre.